Ingrid Bergman: 1935–1938: Swedish years

-1939−1949: Hollywood and stage work breakthrough
+1939–1949: Hollywood and stage work breakthrough

 Bergman's first acting role in the United States was in Intermezzo: A Love Story by Gregory Ratoff which premiered on 22 September 1939.
 She accepted the invitation of Hollywood producer David O. Selznick, who wished her to star in the English-language remake of her earlier Swedish film Intermezzo (1936).
 Unable to speak English, and uncertain about her acceptance by the American audience, she expected to complete this one film and return home to Sweden.
-Her husband, Dr Petter Aron Lindström, remained in Sweden with their daughter Pia (born 1938).
+Her husband, Petter Aron Lindström, remained in Sweden with their daughter Pia (born 1938).
 In Intermezzo, she played the role of a young piano accompanist, opposite Leslie Howard, who played a famous violin virtuoso.
 Bergman arrived in Los Angeles on 6 May 1939 and stayed at the Selznick home until she could find another residence.

 According to Selznick's son Danny, who was a child at the time, his father had concerns about Bergman: "She didn't speak English, she was too tall, her name sounded too German, and her eyebrows were too thick".
 Bergman was soon accepted without having to modify her looks or name, despite some early suggestions by Selznick.
 "He let her have her way", notes a story in Life magazine.
 Selznick understood her fear of Hollywood make-up artists, who might turn her into someone she wouldn't recognize, and "instructed them to lay off".
 He was also aware that her natural good looks would compete successfully with Hollywood's "synthetic razzle-dazzle".